 Frequently Asked Questions

 A: Complete the Free Application for Federal Student Aid (FAFSA) online using Barry University’s Title IV Federal School Code – 001466.
 The FAFSA is available on the government’s secure internet site at http://www.fafsa.gov.

 A: There is no official deadline to apply for federal loans for graduate students; however, in order to allow sufficient time for processing, student should apply at least 6 weeks in advance of the term for which they are requesting aid.

-5) Q: Who is eligible to receive financial aid?
+4. Q: Who is eligible to receive federal financial aid?

-6) Q: What type of financial aid is available?
+5. Q: What types of financial aid are available?

 A: There are scholarships, tuition discounts, graduate assistantships and student loans available for graduate and professional students.
 Federal student loans are processed through the Financial Aid Office.
 Scholarships, discounts and assistantships are awarded by individual schools and departments.
 Further information can be found in the Graduate Catalog, or by contacting the academic school or program of interest.

-7) Q: Do I have to be a full-time student to receive financial aid?
+6. Q: Do I have to be a full-time student to receive federal financial

 A: Federal loans are available to students enrolled at least half-time.
 Half-time enrollment consists of 4 or more credits per term for most graduate programs.
 Refer to your program of study for further information.